 And the best way to decide which way to go is to look at data.
 Find out which customer segments make up for the majority of your total revenue—considering their estimated lifetime value.

-Experiment with different pricing models and test if they work for your audiences, such as penetration pricing, cost-plus pricing, or value-based pricing.
+Experiment with different pricing models and test if they work for your audiences, such as penetration pricing, cost-plus pricing, value-based pricing or pay as you go pricing.
 Deciding on a pricing model depends on your pricing objective and on your cost structure, such as variable costs, production costs, or total fixed costs.
 At the end of the day, the right pricing model will help you in revenue maximization.

 Send Personalized Discount Codes